 Suraj Rajendran

-Computational Biology PhD Student @ Weill Cornell Medicine
+PhD in Computational Biology @ Weill Cornell Medicine

 New York City, NY

-I am a Ph.D. student in the Tri-Institutional PhD Program in Computational Biology at Weill Cornell Medical College, specializing in computational biology and machine learning.
+I recently defended my Ph.D. in the Tri-Institutional PhD Program in Computational Biology at Weill Cornell Medical College, specializing in computational biology and machine learning.
 My research interests include exploring multimodal methods for furthering women’s health and in vitro fertilization (IVF), clinical trial emulation, natural language processing and modeling in medical data, and deep learning in genomics.

 I am honored to be supported by the National Science Foundation through a Graduate Research Fellowship.
 Currently, I am co-mentored by Dr. Fei Wang and Dr. Iman Hajirasouliha.